Seema Ghani longlisted for Bond’s Outstanding Individual Award

 19 Jan 2017

-Hand in Hand Afghanistan Chair Seema Ghani has been longlisted for Bond’s Outstanding Individual Award, established to celebrate “exceptional people who have made a lasting contribution to the organization and the sector.”
+Hand in Hand Afghanistan Chair Seema Ghani has been longlisted for Bond’s Outstanding Individual Award, established to celebrate “exceptional people who have made a lasting contribution to the organisation and the sector.”

 She is joined by seven other nominees from across the spectrum of international development.